jupita-io/audio-websocket/README.md

 ## Local testing using Ngrok
 To test your application locally you will need to setup your local environment.
 Start by running the command ‘ngrok http 8080’ in terminal.
 This will show your local host URL.

-Then, copy this URL and place into your streams ‘wss’ URL located in your Media Streams code.
+Then, copy this URL and place into your streams ‘wss’ URL located in the Jupita Websocket SDK code.
 Replace App Spot URL with Ngrok URL, don’t forget to reverse when you have completed local testing.

 ```
 $start = $response->start();